Overview

 Enable the toggle

-When Does Annie Use CLI Commands?
+When Does Annie Use Live Queries?

 Annie decides to use cloud CLI commands when she needs information that goes beyond what the knowledge graph snapshot provides.
 Here are common scenarios:Live State Verification